aptos-labs/aptos-core/developer-docs-site/docs/contribute/faq.md

 ### What is Aptos Labs?

 Aptos Labs is a startup that is building the safest and most production-ready blockchain.
 Our goal is to create universal and fair access to decentralized assets.
-The founding team at Aptos consists of an impressive group of PhDs, researchers, engineers, designers and strategists.
+The founding team at Aptos consists of an impressive group of researchers, engineers, designers and strategists.

 Read this blog post, “[The Genesis of Aptos](https://medium.com/aptoslabs/the-genesis-of-aptos-ff98d86e9445)” by our co-founder and CEO.